Advertisement

 Monitor complete blood counts as medically appropriate.

-Second Primary Malignancies: Second primary malignancies, including non-skin cancers, occurred in 12% of patients with haematologic malignancies (n=1040) treated with CALQUENCE monotherapy.
-The most frequent second primary malignancy was skin cancer, which occurred in 7% of patients.
+Second Primary Malignancies: Second primary malignancies, including non-skin cancers, occurred in 17.6% of patients with haematologic malignancies (n=1,478) treated with CALQUENCE monotherapy.
+The most frequent second primary malignancy was skin cancer, which occurred in 9.9% of patients.
 Monitor patients for the appearance of skin cancers.

-Atrial Fibrillation: In patients with haematologic malignancies (n=1040) treated with CALQUENCE monotherapy, Grade 3 atrial fibrillation/flutter occurred in 1% of patients, and Grade 1 or 2 in 3% of patients.
+Atrial Fibrillation: In patients with haematologic malignancies (n=1,478) treated with CALQUENCE monotherapy, atrial fibrillation/flutter of any grade occurred in 7.4% of patients and Grade 3 or higher occurred in 2.3% of patients.
 Monitor for symptoms (e.g., palpitations, dizziness, syncope, chest pain, dyspnoea) of atrial fibrillation and atrial flutter and obtain an ECG as appropriate.

 Effects on ability to drive and use machines: CALQUENCE has no or negligible influence on the ability to drive and use machines.
 However, during treatment with acalabrutinib fatigue and dizziness have been reported and patients who experience these symptoms should observe caution when driving or using machines.